 On the other hand, as lockdown restrictions relax, more and more office workers will restart their commutes – at least a few times a week.
 “For those returning to workplaces, operators can look forward to a boost in treat-led to-go [products] with consumers developing lunch fatigue on days spent at home,” Katie explains.
 Simon Wainwright, director of global insight at IGD, said shoppers that crave convenience will boost sales for ready-to-eat snacks, meal deals and meal kits.
 “Our latest shopper trends research reveals that the majority of existing users of meal concepts will continue to use them within their meal repertories, with 83% saying they will continue using meal deals from retailers,” he said.

-However, consumers will be looking for options that go beyond the ordinary.
+However, consumers will be looking for food products that go beyond the ordinary.
 “Office lunch occasions are expected to foster higher spends going forward, with 25% missing food to go, and consumers are most likely to trade up on food to go consumed at work,” Katie says.
 “Fine food retailers can capitalise on this opportunity by developing products that align with consumer trends in food to go around customisable, fresh and healthy options.”

 The food to go fare offered by fine food retailers puts quality and provenance first.
 For example, Shane says Macknade’s food to go range “encompasses our love for local as well as our Italian influence, like our famous Breakfast Butty; sausage, bacon, tomato and egg encased in a Panuozzo bap (a Neapolitan pizza dough style bread roll).”
 Thanks to their personal relationships formed with producers and farmers, speciality food retailers’ food to go is a cut above the ordinary supermarket or convenience store meal deal.
 With the sector offering a £1 billion sales opportunity between 2022 and 2024, it’s time for independents to welcome food to go back into their shops.